 Antarctica can be reached from India via Tierra del Fuego at the tip of South America or from New Zealand (less frequently Australia).
-There are many more South American departures, the distance is closer, shorter trips are available and you can fly or sail, New Zealand departures are to the deep South.
+There are many more South American departures, the distance is closer, shorter trips are available and you can fly or sail, New Zealand departures are by ship only to the deep South.

 Antarctica Travel From India

-Cruise Antarctica, Adventure Travel With Cool Antarctica and Antarctica Travels
+Cruises with Cool Antarctica and Antarctica Travels

 Information: Request Contact | Antarctic travel | more details | fly to Antarctica | FAQ's | clothing | boots